RealHomebrew.com is the brain child of two avid homebrewers and beer lovers, sickness Andy Vellenga and Carl Weaver.

 Bottle or Keg: Keg, absolutely!

 Carl started making his own beer at age 19 so he would not have to ask his friends to buy it for him anymore.
 Since then, he has very much enjoyed the process of brewing and thinks of his brewing setup as a chemistry set for adults.
-When he isn't brewing, Carl is a professional writer and photographer, runs a homebrewing club in Fairfax, VA, and enjoys a quiet life in Manassas, VA.
+When he isn’t brewing, Carl is a professional writer and photographer, and enjoys a quiet life in Arlington, VA.

 Favorite Beer Style: Malty ales with a medium amount of bitterness, such as an English brown.
 However, the rich complexity of dark beers, such as stouts and bocks, appeals to me as well.
 A good wheat beer is nice too, as is a Belgian style ale.
 Pretty much anything called beer is fine with me, I suppose.